In Nod to Normalcy, Pence Celebrates Air Force Academy Grads

 “You knew your graduation day would be memorable.
 But did you imagine that your commencement would take place in mid-April?
 Or that each of us would have a face mask at the ready?
 Or that you would march a COVID-compliant eight feet apart to the terrazzo?” asked Barbara Barrett, secretary of the Air Force.

 As the ceremony began, graduates lined up outside and silently saluted the vice president’s motorcade as he arrived on a near-empty campus shortly after 11 a.m. local time.
-They later filed into a stadium that was absolutely silent but for the drum roll and the rustling of starched pants marching in place.
+They later filed onto a parade field that was absolutely silent but for the drum roll and the rustling of starched pants marching in place.

 While much of the ceremony focused on the graduates, many of whom will be joining the new Space Force, Pence also spoke about the government's response to the coronavirus.

-Note: This story has been corrected to show that commencement was moved from its traditional site, Falcon Stadium, to the school’s parade field, known as the Terrazzo, which was lined with chairs for the graduates.
-The ceremony did not take place in a stadium.